 Through Adult Clinical Services, the therapists provide individual and group therapy designed to address the mental health and substance abuse issues of the mothers who live at Sheffield Place.
 Program activities include assessment, treatment planning and implementation, psycho-educational groups, substance abuse support groups, parenting education, and family therapy.

 Each mother at Sheffield Place participates in at least 10 hours of program services each week.
-These services include an hour of individual therapy, an hour of case management, as well as group therapy and groups on such topics as women's and children's health, leadership, healthy eating, personal financial management, and employment skills, among others.
+These services include an hour of individual therapy, an hour of case management, as well as group therapy and groups on such topics as women's and children's health, 12-Step, recovery, leadership, healthy eating, personal financial management, and employment skills, among others.

 Adult Clinical Services empowers homeless mothers to heal from their trauma as they gain the skills they need to become self-sufficient.
-Our strength-based therapy and trauma informed care increases their sense of self-worth and empowers them to make new choices in their lives.
+The strength-based therapy and trauma informed care increases their sense of self-worth and empowers them to make new choices in their lives.

 Strengths-Based Case Management Services